sawa-ko/neko-plugins/packages/subcommands-advanced/README.md

 ## Note

-This plugin is not official `@sapphire/framework`, so if you need additional help ping me in discord with my tag `@kaname-png` on the [@sapphire/framework discord server](https://discord.gg/sapphiredev).
+This plugin is not official from `@sapphire/framework`, so if you need additional help ping me in discord with my tag `@kaname-png` on the [@sapphire/framework discord server](https://discord.gg/sapphiredev).

 ## Contributors ✨